Romantic Bath Ideas for Valentine's Day

 Note: Please don't try using broken mirror shards to set the mood for your own bubble bath!
 A bathroom is no place for broken shards of glass, mirrored or not.
 Safety first!

-STEP 4: Use an Attractive Candle Snuffer to Extinguish Candle Flames Faster and Safer vs. Blowing Them Out
+4. Use an Attractive Candle Snuffer to Extinguish Candle Flames Safely

 Place your candle snuffer in an obvious place, in plain sight (not in a drawer) and next to the candles, preferably on the same vanity tray with the candles, if it will fit without ruining the effect (another reason to buy an attractive one).

-STEP 5: Use Well-Chosen Bath Accessories to Enhance Your Enjoyment
+5. Choose Bath Accessories That Will Enhance Your Enjoyment

 The experience of being totally submerged in a bubble bath is amazingly relaxing and really lets me escape the outside world into my own peaceful. soothing cocoon, especially if I have set out a refreshing, cool drink, soft, flickering candles, soothing music and a bath caddy with a book stand so I can lie back, relax, read, and drink in the experience with all five senses.
 Heavenly!

 A Well-Designed Bathtub Caddy

 My wire bath caddy is quite old and has become a bit rusty in places, so I have been looking for a replacement.
 The best one I've found so far one a friend of mine uses.
 It's a bamboo luxury bathtub caddy that puts everything I could want at my fingertips during a relaxing, solo soak: a slot for a stemmed glass, a round depression for a candle or cup, a slot for a mobile phone and a three-position angled stainless steel reading rack (that can be folded down or removed, if desired) to hold a book, tablet or e-reader.
 It also has two detachable side trays that can be used to hold soap, manicure implements, a small (unbreakable) flower vase, or anything else you please.